hoquenazmul/python-cheat-sheet/README.md

 **[⬆ back to top](#table-of-contents)**

 # Loop Exception
-**When the loop iteration is completed, then the 'StopIteration Exception' & 'else' execute.**
+**When loop completed, then the 'StopIteration Exception' & 'else' will be execute.**
 ```python
 for item in range(1,4):
     print(item)